rust-lang/cargo/src/doc/src/commands/cargo-package.md

       this step.
 4. Check that build scripts did not modify any source files.

-The list of files included can be controlled with the `include` and `exclude` fields in the manifest.

 See [the reference](../reference/publishing.html) for more details about packaging and publishing.